home-assistant/developers.home-assistant/docs/core/entity/media-player.md

 | ----- | -----------
 | tv | Device is a television type device.
 | speaker | Device is speakers or stereo type device.
+| receiver | Device is audio video receiver type device taking audio and outputting to speakers and video to some display.